 Must be comfortable:

 Basic computer skills are necessary to maintain training records.

 Full time – starting salary is $30,000 for this entry level position.

-Interested parties should submit a cover letter and resume to be considered.
+Interested parties should submit a cover letter and resume to be considered using the form below.
 Cover letter can be addressed to Kathy Foreman, Director of Training.